Herbal Dispatch is making big changes, but how do they stack up to Herb Approach now?

 So, is there a difference between recreational and medical cannabis?

-The short answer is: it depends who you ask.
+The short answer is: it depends on who you ask.

 Some say, it’s about the user’s intent, like whether motivations are for relieving hard-to-bear ailments, while others describe it’s just a political fabrication –

 While both hold some truth, we’ve found out a more research-based answer, that being:

 Medical cannabis differs from recreational cannabis in mainly 3 ways: through science, politics and how it’s accessed by consumers.